 College of Communication Arts and Science, Room 189, 517-355-1794

-The ComArtSci Advising office is here for you when you need help choosing a major, scheduling courses or planning your academic path.
+The ComArtSci Advising office is here for you when you need help choosing a major, changing a major, scheduling courses or planning your academic path.

 ComArtSci's college-level scholarships are available on an annual basis to qualified students.
 Learn more and find the right scholarships for you.
 Questions about available scholarships should be directed to Jennifer New.